- Compatible versions

 - ARCHICAD 10-14 versions can be run on Mountain Lion, though these were designed to work with older versions of the operating system.
 As a result of this there is no official support for operating system specific problems.

-- ARCHICAD 20 is incompatible with Mountain Lion (cannot be installed).
+- ARCHICAD 20 and newer versions are incompatible with Mountain Lion (cannot be installed).

 - Study this article for any known issues, difficulties